chezeng/Media/WhatIAM/articles/how_to_find_jobs.md

 - **Leverage Your Network:** Connect with alumni, peers, and mentors to uncover hidden opportunities.
 - **Be Patient and Persistent:** Landing a remote CS job as a freshman is challenging but achievable with the right mindset and consistent effort.

-By following these tips, you can streamline your job search, avoid pitfalls, and set yourself up for long-term success in your CS career.
-Keep building, keep applying, and remember—every rejection is one step closer to your first “yes”!